 It is the task of the Child Abduction Unit to provide the necessary support and guidance to the left-behind parent in Denmark and to coordinate the contact between the Danish authorities.
 Below are some examples of specific tasks performed by the Child Abduction Unit.

 - In connection with the child's return to Denmark, the Child Abduction Unit can assist with the contact to the relevant Danish authorities, including the Ministry of Foreign Affairs of Denmark, which can assist with e.g. the issuing of an emergency travel document to the child.
-At the website of the Ministry of Foreign Affairs of Denmark, you can read more about the ministry's assistance in child abduction cases (the website is only available in Danish).
+At the website of the Ministry of Foreign Affairs of Denmark, you can read more about the ministry's assistance in child abduction cases (this webpage is only available in Danish)

 - In cases where a child has been returned to Denmark after the child has been abducted, the Child Abduction Unit informs about the return of the child to the child's municipality of residence, so that the municipality may initiate the required help.

 The Child Abduction Unit does not close the case until it receives a confirmation from the left-behind parent or his/her lawyer about the final outcome of the case.

 Restrictions to the role of the Child Abduction Unit